rustyrussell/bolts/12-offer-encoding.md

 Rather than provide detailed per-hop-payinfo for each hop in a blinded path, we aggregate the fees and CLTV deltas.
 This avoids trivially revealing any distinguishing non-uniformity which may distinguish the path.

-It's often useful to provide capacity hints, particularly where more than one blinded path is included, for payers to use multi-part payments.

 The invoice issuer is allowed to ignore `payer_note` (it has an odd number, so is optional), but if it does not, it must copy it exactly